Chris Culliver: San Francisco 49ers

-Projected to be a third or fourth round, Culliver was drafted by the San Francisco 49ers in the third round of the 2011 NFL Draft as the 80th overall pick.
+Projected to be a third or fourth round, Culliver was selected by the San Francisco 49ers in the third round of the 2011 NFL draft as the 80th overall pick.
 As a rookie, Culliver played all 16 games of the regular season and finished with a total of 35 combined tackles, 7 pass defensed, and 1 interception for 23 yards.
 Culliver also played both games of the postseason.

 In the 2012 season, Culliver was the 49ers' primary nickelback, and he had a key interception against the Atlanta Falcons in the NFC Championship Game.
 San Francisco advanced to Super Bowl XLVII, but lost 34–31 to the Baltimore Ravens.
 Culliver had a tough game after being targeted often by Ravens quarterback Joe Flacco.
 He was beaten for a 56-yard touchdown catch by wide receiver Jacoby Jones and was also flagged for pass interference in the fourth quarter with it leading to Baltimore kicking a field goal to extend its lead to 34–29.

 Prior to the Super Bowl during Media Day, Culliver had some strong words for gay players in the NFL.
 Asked by comedian/radio host Artie Lange if there were any gay players on his team, Culliver stated, "No, we don't got no gay people on the team, they gotta get up out of here if they do....
 Can't be with that sweet stuff.
 Nah…can't be…in the locker room man.
 Nah."
 He also opined that any gay players should wait 10 years after retiring before coming out.
 Culliver later apologized for his "ugly comments" that were "not what I feel in my heart".
 In a reversal, he said he would welcome a gay teammate: "I treat everyone equal."
 He added that he loved San Francisco, which has a large gay community.

 In April 2013, he made offensive comments about women on Instagram.
 The 49ers stated the matter was "being handled internally."

-On August 1, 2013, Culliver tore his ACL in team drills at training camp with the 49ers.
+On August 1, 2013, Culliver tore his anterior cruciate ligament (ACL) in team drills at training camp with the 49ers.
 He would undergo surgery and would miss the entire 2013 season.
-On August 27, 2013, the 49ers placed Culliver on injured reserve.
+On August 27, the 49ers placed Culliver on injured reserve.

 On March 28, 2014, he was arrested for misdemeanor hit and run, misdemeanor driving on a suspended license, and felony possession of brass knuckles after allegedly hitting a bicyclist with his car.